Citroën BX – Chrome Badge Detailing

 Cleaning the Citroën badge

 Next was a good clean with “panel wipe”.
 The cleaning wasn’t just to remove the sanded paint.
-The nooks and crannies around the lettering of the badges make fantastic dirt traps when attached to the car.
+The nooks and crannies around the lettering of the badges make great dirt traps when attached to the car.

 Painting, or maybe drawing?